anAddictiveLou/multi-thread_vs_multi-process/README.md

  time ./multi_thread [bg] [end] [number_of_thread]
 # process
  time ./multi_process [bg] [end] [number_of_process]
 # Note
  time command for tracing time executing of program
+# Issue
+ multi process can not add up total primes of each process in the final stage